m2osw/eventdispatcher/cppprocess/README.md

     // cppprocess::io_pipe and implement the process_write() as required
     // (i.e. process_write() because you are writing to the child process)
     //
-    // if you do not an input I/O object, then the process object uses
+    // if you do not create an input I/O object, then the process object uses
     // your stdin file
     //
     // as described below, you can add a _done_ callback to all I/O objects
-    // which gets called one the object is done; it's generally less useful
+    // which gets called once the object is done; it's generally less useful
     // for the input pipe
     //
     cppprocess::io_data_pipe::pointer_t input(std::make_shared<cppprocess::io_data_pipe>());